CraigLangford/Crypto-Price/README.md

 $ git clone https://github.com/CraigLangford/Crypto-Price.git
 ```

-If you have virtualenv and virtualenvwrapper installed (See [Prerequisies](#Prerequisites), create your Python 3.6 environment.
+If you have virtualenv and virtualenvwrapper installed (See [Prerequisites](#prerequisites)), create your Python 3.6 environment.

 ```bash
 $ mkvirtualenv --python=python3.6 cryptoprice
 ```

-You can set the root directory of the project as well so whenever you run `workon cryptoprice` you'll be where you need to be immediately.
+You can set the root directory of the project as well so whenever you run `workon cryptoprice` you'll be in your virtualenv in your root folder immediately.

 ```bash
 $ setvirtualenvproject
 ```

-You should now be in the root directory with Python 3.6 as your Python version.
+You should now be in the root directory with Python 3.6.x as your Python version.

 ```bash
 $ ls